capitalistcycle/tech/Business_Cycle_Model.md

 Initial study of practical cash flow forecasting and liquidity risk management to extract the simplest essential features necessary for a schematic model that includes endogenous credit money.
 Mathematical description of time series for forecasts and yield curves etc is expected to require tensors.

-Starting text: Brian Coyle, "Cash Flow Forecasting and Liquidity Financial Risk Management" Cashflow-Forecasting-and-Liquidity-Risk-Management-Series-.chm
+Starting text: Brian Coyle, "Cash Flow Forecasting and Liquidity Financial Risk Management"

+1. Cashflow-Forecasting-and-Liquidity-Risk-Management-Series-.chm

-Other texts: TBD from /Lehman_Bib/:
+Other _starting_ texts: TBD from /Lehman_Bib/start/:

 liquidity_risk.md
 Liquidity_Risk_Management/
 Valuation/

 and other folders and other references not yet found

+2. Liquidity-Risk-Management-in-Banks-Economic-and-Regulatory-Issues.pdf

+3. Modeling-Liquidity-Risk-With-Implications-for-Traditional-Market-Risk-Measurement-and-Management.pdf

+4. An-Introduction-to-Banking-Liquidity-Risk-and-Asset-Liability-Management.pdf

 ### 1.2 Articulation